By Lori Hawkins – American-Statesman Staff –

-The 42,000-square-foot data center at 7000 Burleson Road is less than 2 miles from the company’s existing 22,000-square-foot data center on Montopolis Drive.
+The 42,000-square-foot data center on Burleson Road is less than 2 miles from the company’s existing 22,000-square-foot data center on Montopolis Drive.

 Austin-based OnRamp says it built the new data center in response to the expanded need for highly protected private data for health care, technology and financial services companies.

 “We’ve seen incredible demand for high-security hosting, specifically in industries where companies are having to deal with the realities of sensitive data that needs to be compliant with government agencies and regulatory bodies,” said CEO Lucas Braun.
 “Hopefully this new data center gives us long legs to continue our growth in Austin.”